danielwohlgemuth/aws-bootcamp-cruddur/README.md

 # AWS Cloud Project Bootcamp

-In this repository I keep a journal of my progress as I work through the [AWS Cloud Complete Bootcamp Course](https://www.youtube.com/watch?v=zA8guDqfv40) taught by [Andrew Brown](https://github.com/omenking) in order to gain practical experience with the AWS cloud.
+In this repository I keep a journal of my progress as I work through the [AWS Cloud Complete Bootcamp Course](https://www.youtube.com/watch?v=zA8guDqfv40) taught by [Andrew Brown](https://github.com/omenking) in order to demonstrate my experience using AWS.

 The project is about building an ephemeral microblogging site called Cruddur.
 Think of it like X (Twitter) with expiring messages.